docarray/docarray/docs/advanced/document-store/index.md

 from docarray import DocumentArray, Document

 da1 = DocumentArray(storage='redis', config=dict(n_dim=3, index_name="my_index"))
-with da1:  # Let's use the context manager to make sure we persist the mutation
+with da1:  # Use the context manager to make sure you persist the mutation
     da1.append(Document())  #
 print(f"Length of da1 is {len(da1)}")